awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-import-api-basePath.md

 PUT /restapis/api_id?basepath=ignore
 ```

- will result in the following resources in the API:
+ results in the following resources in the API:
 + `/`
 + `/e`
 + `/f`

  The effect is to treat the `basePath` as if it was not present, and all of the declared API resources are served relative to the host\.
-This can be used, for example, when you have a custom domain name with an API mapping that does not include a *Base Path* and a *Stage* value that refers to your production stage\.
+This can be used, for example, when you have a custom domain name with an API mapping that doesn't include a *Base Path* and a *Stage* value that refers to your production stage\.

 **Note**
- API Gateway will automatically create a root resource for you, even if it is not explicitly declared in your definition file\.
+ API Gateway automatically creates a root resource for you, even if it isn't explicitly declared in your definition file\.

  When unspecified, `basePath` takes `ignore` by default\.